Deadhorse, Alaska: Health care

 Deadhorse (including Prudhoe Bay) is classified as an isolated town/Sub-Regional Center.
 It is found in EMS Region 6A in the North Slope Region.
 Emergency Services have limited highway, coastal, and airport access.
 Emergency service is provided by paid EMS service and Fairweather Deadhorse Medical Clinic.
-Auxiliary health care is provided by oil company medical staff and the Greater Prudhoe Bay Fire Dept. Individuals requiring hospital care are usually transported to the nearest hospital/medical center, Sammuel Simmonds Memorial Hospital, in Utqiagvik, Alaska.
+Auxiliary health care is provided by oil company medical staff and the Greater Prudhoe Bay Fire Dept. Individuals requiring hospital care are usually transported to the nearest hospital/medical center, Samuel Simmonds Memorial Hospital, in Utqiagvik, Alaska.
 Because no roads connect Deadhorse to Utqiagvik, individuals are transported by plane or helicopter (an approximately 45 minute flight).